cristianepagine/Education-Data-Mining/README.md

 ###Project Topics<br/>
 EDM 1: Stages of an MDE Project<br/>
 EDM 2: Prediction of which students will pass, with data normalization using MinMaxScaler, results with Acuracy, Recall, F1, Precision<br/>
-EDM 3:<br/> Including more metrics in EDM 2
+EDM 3: Including more metrics in EDM 2<br/>
-EDM 4:<br/> Essentially, instead of predicting whether the student passed, the model should predict what the student's final grade will be.
-Additionally, there are some additional preprocessing steps that we will undertake.
+EDM 4:  Essentially, instead of predicting whether the student passed, the model should predict what the student's final grade will be.
+Additionally, there are some additional preprocessing steps that we will undertake.<br/>
 EDM 5:<br/>